scottshuffler/SSTEM-Learn-Github-and-Python/README.md

 git clone https://github.com/scottshuffler/SSTEM-Learn-Github-and-Python.git
 ```

-- Enter the directory and modify the main.py file by adding your code into the class with your name on it
+- Enter the directory and modify the main.py file by adding your code into the class with your name on it.
 ``` bash
 cd SSTEM-Learn-Github-and-Python
 vim main.py